 IRS Notice 2020-32 was issued on April 30, 2020 to state that no deduction is allowed for an expense that is otherwise deductible if the payment of the expense results in forgiveness of a PPP loan.
 The AICPA recently submitted a letter of support for legislation that would clarify that the receipt and forgiveness of Coronavirus assistance through the PPP does not affect the deductibility of ordinary business expenses.

 This has not been specifically addressed in guidance released as of April 29, 2020.
 Based upon guidance received to date, related party rents are allowed subject to the 25% limit for expenses other than payroll.

 2020 Tax Season FAQ’s

+All questions address tax changes as a result of COVID-19.
 All are subject to change as this is an ever evolving environment.

 The IRS added a “where is my economic impact payment” function to their website so individuals can log on to see expecting timing of deposit as well as last 4 digits of the bank account the IRS plans to deposit the funds into.
 Visit the link here.

 - The information is updated overnight and not changed during the day.

 - If you log in multiple times you can be locked out of the system.